web email

 design and development

-At Tufts, I acted as the primary email designer and developer, and later managed the email marketing team.
-From a design point of view, each email potentially offers a way to experiment with different creative approaches over a short period of time.
-Coding for email poses a unique challenge in that it needs to render perfectly on many platforms and devices, yet the support for web standards in this space is limited.
-I work around these limitations to keep designs and the user experience exactly as intended on any device.
+At Tufts, I acted as the primary email designer and developer.
+From a design perspective, each email offers an opportunity to experiment with different creative approaches over a short period of time.
+Coding for email presents a unique challenge because it needs to render perfectly across many platforms and devices, yet support for web standards in this space is limited.
+I work around these limitations to ensure the design and user experience are exactly as intended on any device.

-More recent emails are created as templates using blocks in SFMC or Mailchimp to allow producers to easily make edits without seeing code.
-Coupled with great copy and well-formed marketing strategy that takes advantage of variable data and user journeys, these email designs have have increased engagement and revenue generation.
+More recently, emails are created as templates using blocks in Salesforce Marketing Cloud or Mailchimp, enabling producers to easily make edits without needing to view the code.
+Combined with great copy and a well-formed marketing strategy that leverages variable data, these email designs have significantly increased engagement and revenue generation.

 Campaign Site